vikchaps/Zero-Fossil-Mobility/README.md

 OdG(0,0,1000);

-The first 0 is for road slope in % (a road of length 1000 meters and climbing 100 meters will have a slope p=10%=0.1).
+The first 0 is the flat road slope in % (a road of length 1000 meters and climbing 100 meters will have a slope p=10%=0.1).
-The second 0 is for wind speed in km/h if any.
+The second 0 is the wind speed in km/h.
 The third parameter is the vehicle mass in kg.
+Other parameters are typical values for thermal vehicle.

 2 Figures are generated :